Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Introduction

-\item We present a simple and effective semi-supervised segmentation method for various medical images segmentation tasks.
-Our method is flexible and can be easily applied on both 2D and 3D convolutional neural networks.
+\item We present a novel and effective semi-supervised method, namely TCSM\_v2, for medical image segmentation.
+Our method is flexible and can be easily applied to both 2D and 3D convolutional neural networks.

-\item To better utilize the unlabeled data for segmentation tasks, we proposed a transformation consistent self-ensembling model (TCSM), which shows effectiveness for the semi-supervised segmentation problem.
+\reviseagain{ \item We regularize unlabeled data with the transformation-consistent strategy and demonstrate effective semi-supervised medical image segmentation.}

 \item Extensive experiments on three representative yet challenging medical image segmentation tasks, including 2D and 3D datasets, demonstrate the effectiveness of our semi-supervised method over other methods.